Kometa-Team/People-Auto-Readme/README.md

-# Plex Meta Manager People Auto Readme
+# Kometa People Auto Readme

 This git contains the File that generates the Readme file for these picture styles: